 By working with astrology and asana during heartfelt Cancer season, we can transmute the qualities of the sensitive Crab into tangible form.
 As the zodiac’s first nurturing water sign and an idealistic cardinal sign, homespun Cancer is also the zodiac’s most feminine sign.
 Ruled by the emotional moon, Cancer energy is indeed moody at times, but is also reminds us to create a sense of “home” in the world and in our bodies.

 Cancer rules the chest and heart, and much like the actual Crab has a sensitive underbelly.
-The following yoga poses are designed to hone the loving energy that radiates from the heart chakra, helping us to settle into a more grounded groove after the Sun’s playful but scattering stint in Gemini.
+The following yoga poses are designed to hone the loving energy that radiates from the heart chakra, helping us in this energetic coming back home to ourselves after the Sun’s playful but scattering stint in Gemini.
 For musical inspiration, I recommend “Heart of Gold” from Neil Young’s fourth album “Harvest” to channel the homespun sensuality of Cancer season.

 1. Boat Pose (Navasana) with Jupiter Mudra